Here's the most important information you need to know for the 2014 Clagett Farm CSA Season.

 - Enjoy your farm.
 Bring a picnic!
 Go for a hike!
 We have chickens and cows that are fun for kids to see.
 And dogs can run freely in the pastures.
 Keep your eyes open for poison ivy—it tends to grow at the edge of the woods, and other spots that the mower does not regularly hit.
 Also, be sure to drive only where it’s paved or you see well-worn tire tracks.
 Never drive in the vegetable fields or pastures.

-- Bathrooms: We have a pair of brand new composting toilets across the driveway from the washing station.
+- Bathrooms: We have a pair of composting toilets across the driveway from the washing station.
 The building is painted red, so you can't miss it.